saivijayragav/Early-Projects/README.md

-# Hello-World
+# Early Projects
-Hello Guys!,
-        My name is Sai Vijay Ragav.
-I started programming only few months ago.
-I started with Python language.
-        This a repository where I had stored some of my Python Projects.
+This is a repo of projects I built when I started learning programming.